corkili/invoice_idea/web/WEB-INF/vendors/Chart.js/CONTRIBUTING.md

 Guidlines for reporting bugs:

  - Check the issue search to see if it has already been reported
- - Isolate the problem to a simple OCR case
+ - Isolate the problem to a simple test case
  - Provide a demonstration of the problem on [JS Bin](http://jsbin.com) or similar

 Please provide any additional details associated with the bug, if it's browser or screen density specific, or only happens with a certain configuration or data.